Farm Management Decisions: The Curse of a Small Sample Size

 “To y-drop or not to y-drop”

-I recently came across a post online where a farmer posted results of a test on his farm.
+Awhile back, I came across a post online where a farmer posted results of a test on his farm.
 Given the plethory of yield results (and yield ehancement claims) that are thrown at farmers, I wanted to comment on this test and on-farm experimentation in general.

 This particular farmer tested an in-season application of 30 units of N applied via a y-drop system.